moinwiki/moin/docs/admin/configure.rst

 * `CSS media types <http://www.w3.org/TR/CSS2/media.html>`_
 * `Alternate Stylesheets <http://www.alistapart.com/articles/alternate/>`_

-A good way to test a stylesheet is to first use it as user CSS before you configure it for everybody.
+A good way to test a stylesheet is to first use it as user CSS before configuring it for the public.

-Please note that `stylesheets` will be included no matter what theme the wiki user has selected, so maybe either only do changes applying to all available themes or force all users to use same theme, so that your CSS applies correctly.
+Please note that `stylesheets` will be included no matter what theme the user has selected, so either only apply changes to all available themes or force all users to use the same theme, so that your CSS displays correctly.

 Displaying user avatars
 ~~~~~~~~~~~~~~~~~~~~~~~